 There are two types of AMD: wet and dry.

-- Dilated eye exam: The patient's pupils are dilated with eye drops so the optic nerve and retina can be examined using a special magnifying lens, according to the Mayo Clinic.
-Sometimes a mottled effect is observed, which indicates the presence of drusen.
+Dilated eye exam: The pupils are dilated with eye drops so that the optic nerve and retina, located in the back of the eye, can be examined for signs of AMD, according to the Mayo Clinic.
+A special magnifying lens is used to perform this eye exam, during which an eye doctor is looking for fluid or blood or a mottled appearance.
+This indicates the presence of drusen under the retina.

-- Amsler grid: Patients look at this grid, which resembles a checkerboard with a black dot in the center.
-If straight lines appear wavy or some lines appear to be missing, AMD is more likely.
+Amsler grid: People are asked to look at this grid, which resembles a checkerboard with a black dot in the center.
+This grid can test for defects in a person's central vision If straight lines in the grid appear wavy or some lines appear to be missing, AMD is more likely.

-- Angiogram: A special camera takes pictures of the eye after colored dye is injected into an arm vein, which then travels to blood vessels in the eye.
-AMD may be present if images show blood vessel or retinal irregularities.
+Angiogram: During this test, a special camera can take pictures of the retina after a colored dye has been injected into a vein in the arm.
+This dye then travels to the blood vessels in the eye and highlights them.
+AMD may be present if the images show leaking blood vessels or retinal changes.

 - 80 mg of zinc (as zinc oxide)